 How your business could be divided in a divorce

-If your business is determined to be part of the community estate then it will be divided in some manner during your divorce.
-As we touched on briefly earlier in this blog post one way your business may be divided is to not touch the business itself but to compensate your spouse for their share of it in the community estate.
+If your business is determined to be part of the community estate, it will be divided in some manner during your divorce.
+As we touched on briefly earlier in this blog post one way your business may be divided is not to touch the business itself but to compensate your spouse for their share of it in the community estate.

 If you are the spouse who works in the business and derives your income from it then it wouldn't make too much sense to give ownership to your spouse who has little to no involvement in the business.

-The second way that your business could be divided in divorce is to sell the business to a buyer and then for you and your spouse to split the proceeds of the sale.
-This occurs often in situations where you and your spouse cannot agree to a method to divide up the business before trial.
-In situations where the business is profitable but does not make enough money to properly compensate the spouse who will not keep ownership of it.
+The second way that your business could be divided in divorce is to sell the business to a buyer and then for you and your spouse to split the sale proceeds.
+This often occurs when you and your spouse cannot agree to a method to divide up the business before trial.
+When the business is profitable but does not make enough money to properly compensate the spouse who will not keep ownership of it.